Stansted Airport Disabled Facilities

 All telephones at Stansted are fitted with induction couplers; public text phones are provided in some areas.

-A certain amount of airport employees are proficient in BSL Stage 1 and most of the staff have been trained in deaf awareness.
-Some airport staff members can finger-spell.
+A proportion of the airport employees are proficient in BSL Stage 1 and most of the staff have been trained in deaf awareness, some can finger-spell too.

 Blind and partially sighted

-The airport uses directional signs of black on yellow, providing optimum contrast to the partially sighted.
+The airport uses black on yellow directional signs, providing optimum contrast to the partially sighted.

 Guide dogs and hearing dogs are the only dogs permitted in the airport buildings.
 Please note that assistance dogs can only travel if they are registered with The Pet Travel Scheme (PETS) and if allowed by the airline you are flying with and your holiday destination.